adelaykay/drones/readme.md

 Real-time monitoring: You can also implement a real-time monitoring of the battery percentage, where the API continuously checks the battery percentage of the drones and update the battery_logs collection with the current battery percentage and timestamp.

-For example, If you choose to implement the battery level checks using a periodic task, you can use Celery library to schedule a task that